William Simpson (Scottish artist): Crimean War

+After the outbreak of the Crimean War in 1854, he was given the task of creating an image of the Alma based on various accounts so that it could be lithographed by another London publisher, Lloyd's.
+He also put sketches sent from the Baltic onto stone for the firm of Colnaghi.
+In anticipation of the fall of Sevastopol, Lloyd's had him prepare an image of the fall of the town so that it could be published upon news of its actual capture.
+This presented a challenge to Simpson as he had little information about Sebastopol.
+He occasionally spoke with Mr. Day of Day and Son about the need to have sketches drawn at the front.
+Shortly thereafter, Colnaghi's contacted Simpson and invited him to go out to the Crimea and make sketches for the company.

 Simpson arrived off the Crimean peninsula on 15 November 1854 and could hear distant firing.
-While he had missed the early battles, he was able to record the events before Sebastopol.
+While he had missed the early battles, he was able to record the events before Sevastopol.
 He made numerous acquaintances who helped him with details for his pictures, but he was also struck by the plight of the common soldiers, "miserable looking beings...covered with mud, dirt, and rags," he wrote.

 He socialised with many officers, including Lord Raglan and Captain Peel; he also met Roger Fenton who took his photograph.

-In May 1855, Simpson accompanied Raglan on the expedition to Kertch which was captured on the 24th, but was back in time to observe the first attack on Sebastopol in June.
+In May 1855, Simpson accompanied Raglan on the expedition to Kertch which was captured on the 24th, but was back in time to observe the first Siege of Sevastopol in June.
 On the night of the 17th, he crawled out of a trench to view the attack.
 He wrote, "It was a wild orchestra of sound, never to be forgotten."

-He was still at the front when the city finally surrendered, and he quit the Crimea in the autumn of 1855.
+He was still at the front when the city surrendered, and he quit the Crimea in the autumn of 1855.

-Throughout his time at the front, he would send back his water-colors to London where the lithographers of Day & Son would transfer them to stone.
+Throughout his time at the front, he would send back his watercolours to London where the lithographers of Day & Son would transfer them to stone.
 Simpson was paid 20 pounds for each picture.
-For the color, a separate stone was used for each tone.
-Colnaghis exhibited some of the water-colors including a show at the Graphic Society in February 1855.
+For the colour, a separate stone was used for each tone.
+Colnaghis exhibited some of the watercolours including a show at the Graphic Society in February 1855.
 The first advertisements for the lithographs appeared in May 1855 and in the following month, a second series was announced.

 In all, the Colnaghis produced two large portfolios containing over eighty lithographs entitled The Seat of the War in the East.

 Two thousand copies of the complete set were produced.
 Simpson dedicated the series to Queen Victoria whose patronage he enjoyed for the rest of his life, and he was a frequent visitor to Windsor Castle and Balmoral.

 So popular were his pictures that he became affectionately known at 'Crimean Simpson'.

-There was a plan for the water-colors to be purchased for the nation but this came to nothing and they were sold-off by the Colnaghi's.
+There was a plan for the watercolours to be purchased for the nation but this came to nothing and they were sold off by the Colnaghi's.